 Navigate to your online integrated development environment (IDE).
 List and record the SQL commands that you used to complete this step here:

-[Insert screenshot and brief explanation here.]
+To get to the mysql IDE, I typed in ‘mysql’ in Codio.

 Create a database schema called QuantigrationUpdates.
 List out the database name.
 Provide the SQL commands you ran against MySQL to successfully complete this in your answer:

-[Insert screenshot and brief explanation here.]
+I used CREATE SCHEMA, which is a synonym in mySQL for CREATE DATABASE.
+Data bases are shown here with the new QuantigrationUpdates schema.

 Using the entity relationship diagram (ERD) as a reference, create the following tables with the appropriate attributes and keys: